Where are the best places to see the Northern Lights?

 Another extreme place to see the northern lights.
 But there's just something romantic about lights over the Arctic Circle.
 It's also unlikely to be a wasted journey, as they're practically visible all year.
 It helps that only 56,000 people live there, so with just a few roads and even fewer cities, you could pretty much stop anywhere and raise your eyes to the night sky.
 Kulusuk and Ammasalik are small towns where you can base yourself.
 When to go?
 Try between mid-August to late October for the really cool colours.

 There's even a chance to spot them on home soil.
 It's just hard to guarantee when.
 Rural places in England, like Northumberland and the Lake District where there are less people and lights, are good spots.
 And of course Scotland as the most northerly point is the perfect place to get the camera out.
 The Isle of Skye has Dark Sky status - which means the air pollution is low and you have a better chance of seeing the stars and lights from here.
-Check out the Northern Lights from Northumberland in the video below.
+One of our readers tells us they find Wilderness Scotland a really useful site for information (thanks Alex).

 Have you seen the Northern Lights?